[Skip to Content]

 General instructions: Entire article must be submitted for entries published in newspapers or other print or online publications.
 If submitting a PDF or JPG of scanned tear sheet(s) or printed page(s), highlight or underline the headline or title if more than one article on a page, and if the name and date of the publication will not show when work is reproduced, write them at the top of the page so they may be seen in the scan.

 For Web-based writing, submit a URL.
 If the entry is behind a paywall or not still online, upload a text file that includes the name of Web publication and date of publication.
 An MP3, an MP4, a CD, a DVD, or other electronic file may be uploaded to a website or to YouTube or Vimeo and the URL submitted.
+Note: Check Categories 33-41 for opportunities to enter work created for social media.

 An article may be entered only once.